Appointments are normally for ten minutes and routine surgeries run from 08:30 to 17:00 Monday to Friday, subject to availability.

 If you wish to see a doctor, please make a routine appointment with the receptionist.
-Routine appointments are usually available within ten working days.
+Routine appointments are usually available within fourteen working days.
 You may have to wait longer to see your usual doctor.

 The telephone lines are quieter after 10:30 for the arrangement of routine appointments.